UOW’s editorial style is based on the Style manual for authors, editors and printers, sixth edition.

 course names should be capitalised when referring to the full name, e.g. Bachelor of Arts.
 Otherwise use lower case.
 E.g. an arts degree allows you to...
 For the correct format and spelling of all UOW awards see the UOW Standard on Courses.

 Dean’s Scholar or Scholars Programs, always capitalise.
 Included at the end of the course name, in parentheses.
-E.g. Bachelor of Commerce (Dean’s Scholar), Bachelor of Engineering (Scholar) (Honours)
+E.g. Bachelor of Business (Dean’s Scholar), Bachelor of Engineering (Scholar) (Honours)

 Deputy Vice-Chancellor is always capitalised and hyphenated